 Research could also be conducted at the intersection between political culture and cultural politics, including the relationship between language and identity.
 This plays a significant role for the character of the political culture in many countries, among them Norway, especially in the 19th century.

-The following academic disciplines are represented in the research group: History, history of ideas, history of religion, philosophy, literature, music studies and political science.
+The following academic disciplines are represented in the research group: Archeology, history, history of ideas, rhethoric, philosophy, literature, music studies, social geography, tourism research, sociology and political science.

 Research partners and networks

 - School of business, Northumbria University

 - Department of Administration and Organization Theory, Universitetet i Bergen

 - Global Risk Governance programme, Public Law Department, Law Faculty, University of Cape Town